Business

 It is such a weird time to be alive.

-While the world at large witnessed harrowing images of wildfires raging across Canada’s western province of British Columbia over the past week, larger battle of wits was taking place between the Canadian government and one of the tech behemoths of the world, Meta.
+While the world at large witnessed harrowing images of wildfires raging across Canada’s western province of British Columbia over the past week, a larger battle of wits was taking place between the Canadian government and one of the tech behemoths of the world, Meta.

-Apparently unmoved by the plight of thousands who have had to flee their homes due to one of the worst wildfire seasons in British Columbia’s history, Meta has so far refused to lift ban on sharing news across its platforms, Facebook and Instagram, despite calls from the Canadian government to do so.
+Apparently unmoved by the plight of thousands who have had to flee their homes due to one of the worst wildfire seasons in British Columbia’s history, Meta has so far refused to lift a ban on sharing news across its platforms, Facebook and Instagram, despite calls from the Canadian government to do so.

 The reason?
 Money.